I spent 40 years as an architectural technologist, and in that time, I’ve seen the best and worst techniques for roofing.

 Consult Building Regulations for more advice on this (see above).

-Lean-to roofs often encounter obstacles that make fixing the new pitched roof to the existing wall challenging.
+Lean-to roofs often encounter obstacles that complicate fixing the new pitched roof to the existing wall.

 Soil Vent Pipes and Rainwater Pipes